jonnyjackson26/learn-markdown-game/README.md

 Has 3 splits (one for the example that youre trying to get to) (one for you to type) (and one for your code to execute)

-#todo:
-make vertical alginment centered in navbar add about page and what is markdown page and cheat sheet and live editor make the markdowngame 3 components horziontally resizable
+make the markdowngame 3 components horziontally resizable
 - can add levels where it gives you certain input and you need to stylize. like use the starter that i orignally had.